New Method to register for access to the charts

 The original involved the requesting user sending me an email, me copying and recording the request and forwarding to Colman, Colman then sending a testers document to the requester, who then signed the document, scanned it and sent it back to Colman.
 Colman then checked access qualification, and sent a link to the requester with access to the charts.
 The requester then downloaded his choice of chart, whether it was for a smartphone, a tablet or a laptop.

 The new method is much more direct and simple.
-A requester for the charts simply logs onto the CSIG website, https://chartssig.iwai.ie , and registers using the registration link under member login.
-Or one can go directly by using https://chartssig.iwai.ie/membership-join/membership-registration/
+A requester for the charts simply logs onto the CSIG website, http://chartssig.iwai.ie , and registers using the registration link under member login.
+Or one can go directly by using http://chartssig.iwai.ie/membership-join/membership-registration/

 The registration process now captures the same data as the old testers document did, and to complete the registration the requester must tick a box to say they have read and understood the disclaimer which is on the registration page.
 This will then generate an automatic email to Colman who can then check the membership status, and if paid up can approve the registration.
 Until that step is complete the requester cannot access the beta charts page.
 Colman hopes to automate this check stage at a later date.